freddye83/OpenSprinkler-Arduino/README.md

 - heartbeat function to say 'alls well' - flashes an LED and the ':' on the LCD time at 1Hz
 - ability to turns the WDT on or off (refer to your reference documentationas to whether WDT is supported by the bootloader on your arduino)

-In general the approach is to make the minimum changes necessary to use standard Arduino libraries, and to get alternative hardware to run, and to debug.
+In general the approach is to make the minimum changes necessary to get alternative hardware to run, and to debug.
 Otherwise the code is 'as is' from https://github.com/OpenSprinkler/OpenSprinkler-Firmware

 Changes from Rays original code are marked with OPENSPRINKLER_ARDUINO (or variations thereof)